leapmotion/os-controls/src/components/library/README.md

   code that includes LeapGL code now has "using namespace Leap::GL" so that no code had to change.
 - Deleted FrameBufferObject and RenderBuffer because it had no use cases in os-controls repo, and can be added back later.

-###### Still To Do

 - Consistent GL resource (e.g. textures, buffers, etc) construction/[re]initialization/shutdown/destruction
   convention.

-Some possible choices are:
-  (1) Construction is resource acquisition, destruction is release (Texture2, Shader does this) (2) Construction creates an "invalid/empty" resource, there is a separate Initialize/Create method,
-      there is a separate Shutdown/Destroy method
-      destruction releases the resource (Buffer does this).
-  (3) Construct with acquired resource (as in (1)) or construct as "invalid/empty",
-      there is a [Re]Initialize method to [re]acquire a resource there is a Shutdown method
-      destruction releases the resource.
-  Number (3) is probably the most flexible, because it doesn't require destroying and reconstructing to change what resource something points to.
-However, use of std::shared_ptr may make this unnecessary.
-  Then again, we probably don't want to make that architectural choice for people, and want our classes to be usable in many different paradigms.
+###### Still To Do

 - Get rid of Projection, and replace the functionality of ModelView with SceneGraphNode's facilities.
   ModelView's operations (Rotate, Scale, Translate, etc) will need to be provided.
-- Abstracting the choice of a particular linear algebra library (Eigen in our case) out.
-  This will require some prototyping and code review.
 - Unit tests (this depends on SDLController or whatever is needed to create a GL context;
   could also make an interface for that purpose -- perhaps that "make me a GL context" interface would be useful in the GL core component?).
 - Full, Doxygen-based documentation.

+###### Deferred Until Later

+- Abstracting the choice of a particular linear algebra library (Eigen in our case) out.
+  This will require some prototyping and code review.

 ##### GL component low priority